Granville Sharp. Did he get us into this mess?

 As we can see, the rule does not apply in Ephesians 4:11 because the two substantives linked by kai (and) are plural; “pastors and teachers.”
 Simply put, if any denomination altered their constitution on the basis of Sharp’s rule, this was an objective mistake.

 At the same time, there is no anti-Sharp’s rule.
 If the conditions are met, we may conclude that the two substantives have the same referent.
 It does not follow that if the conditions are not met then we may conclude that the two substantives do not have the same referent.
-In other words, Sharp’s rule does not give us the answer either way.
+If the conditions for the rule were met, we would have a definitive answer.
+The conditions not being met, the rule does not tell us anything about how to read this phrase.

 There is consensus that the similarities between elder and overseer mark these two titles as the same office.
 The three-office proponent thinks the distinction between pastor and teacher is not sufficiently clear to separate the two.
 The two-office proponent simply takes this logic further to identify all elders as pastors.